maranasgroup/KETCHUP/installation/installation.md

     <ul><li>&lt;conda install -c conda-forge ipopt==3.14.0&gt;</li></ul>
 </ol>

-# Optional: Harwell Subroutine Libraries
+# Optional but recommended: Harwell Subroutine Libraries
 The above protocol will install pyomo and related dependencies to run the toy kinetic model script.
 However, the automatic installation of ipopt through conda-forge will install the MUMPS linear solver.
 If you wish you use a different solver, such as the Harwell Subroutine Libraries (HSL), instead of executing step 8, do the following:
 <ol>
 <li>Apply for an academic license for HSL package at https://www.hsl.rl.ac.uk/</li>